Contingencyy/DXRaytracing/README.md

 # DXRaytracing
-This project is currently used for research in my current study project.
+This project was used to research how the DirectX Raytracing (DXR) API works for the Descent Raytraced project.